abhi152/Nimble_tutorial_ble_phy/Ble_Phy_Example_Walkthrough.md

-# PHY Central Example Walkthrough
+# BLE Central PHY Example Walkthrough

 ## Introduction

-In this tutorial the ble_phy central example code for the ESP32 is reviewed.The code implements a BLE Cental PHY , which establishes connection on LE 1M PHY and switch to LE 2M PHY once connection is established.The Central then pefrom GATT read operation against specified peer and disconnect once this is completed.
+In this tutorial the ble_phy central example code for the ESP32 is reviewed.The code implements a BLE Cental PHY , which establishes connection on LE 1M PHY and switch to LE 2M PHY once connection is established.The Central then pefrom GATT read operation against specified peer and disconnect once this is completed.This example aims at understanding how to establish connections on preferred PHY and changing LE PHY once the connection is established.

 ## Includes